 “Biggest struggle was our living arrangements.
 Not just having something to eat but just somewhere to live.
 That was our struggle,” Adeline said.

-They eventually found a place to live, which was important because she was also taking care of her three grandchildren.
-Her grandson Noah will be in the fifth grade this year.
+They eventually found a place to live, which brought some relief.
+Adeline wanted security for her children.
+Her youngest son Noah will be in the fifth grade this year.

 “My grandparents have taught me that, no matter what, make sure everybody’s okay and that no matter what - even if they’re down, they’re getting bullied, or they’re hurt or something - make sure they’re okay or at least help them in any way possible,” said Noah.